Next: , Previous: , Up: Available Constraints [Contents][Index]

 global(Boolean) since release 4.2.1

-if true, then a more expensive algorithm [Carlsson & Beldiceanu 02], which guaranteed domain consistency unless the increasing/0 or among/3 options are given, will be used.
+if true, then a more expensive algorithm [Carlsson & Beldiceanu 02], which guarantees domain consistency unless the increasing/0 or among/3 options are given, will be used.

-In the following constraints, a literal is either a term X or a term #\ X, where X is a 0/1 variable.
+In the following constraints, a literal is either a term X or a term #\ X, where X is a Boolean argument.
 They maintain domain consistency:

 bool_and(+Lits, +Lit) since release 4.3